devsoap/ds-gradle-vaadin/README.md

 You can order your PRO subscription [here](https://devsoap.com/store/?product=gradle-vaadin-flow).

+*New!!*
+For every pull request you get merged you will get a one month PRO subscription for **FREE**.
+Once the pull request is merged, monitor your email address used in your commit for the credentials.

 # License

 This plugin is distributed under the Apache License 2.0 license.
 For more information about the license see the LICENSE file